collective/redturtle.custommenu.factories/redturtle/custommenu/factories/README.txt

     True

 From this new form we can of course disable the customization.
-Be aware that this will also delete all customizations added to the context.
+Be aware that this will also delete all customizations added to the context (we will see in a moment how to add customizations).

     >>> browser.getControl(name='disable-command').click()
     >>> browser.url == portal_url